 Several public beach parks along Corpus Christi Bay are monitored as part of the Texas Beach Watch Program .
 Data assessed from this program indicated bacteria concentrations were higher than the criteria for protecting the contact recreation use at Cole Park, Ropes Park, and Poenisch Park beaches.
 These beaches correspond to Segments 2481CB_03, 2481CB_04, and 2481CB_06 of the Texas Bays and Estuaries Basin.
 When bacteria counts are greater than the criteria, Texas Beach Watch recommends that people be advised not swim in the area.

 In all its projects, the TCEQ seeks to gather opinions and information from people who represent government, permitted facilities, agriculture, business, environmental, and community and private interests in the watershed.

 Throughout the project, the City of Corpus Christi, Nueces River Authority, the Coastal Bend Bays and Estuaries Program, and all other stakeholders and communities that use and affect these public beaches will be engaged in developing a strategy to improve water quality.

 Meetings are open to everyone.
-Stay tuned to the Coastal Bend Bays Foundation website for notices of subcommittee meetings.
+Stay tuned to the Center for Coastal Studies website for notices of meetings and all meeting records.